 Aww, so many things, but The Homie Crew for sure!
 Those boys made every day memorable.
-It was such a dream life to wake, explore, skate, party, plan the next adventure… then repeat week after week.
+It was such a dream life to wake up, explore, skate, party, plan the next adventure, then repeat week after week.

 Are you still making collages?

 I have so many projects on the go that I forgot about that one, haha.
-But yeh, I have a collection of completed ones, plus a box and book full of materials and half-finished collages.
+But yes, I have a collection of completed ones, plus a box and book full of materials and half-finished collages.
 All my projects get made in waves of inspiration.
-It is interesting how I can get so into creating something, then let it sit for months, seeing it every day, but not touching it until the next wave of inspiration hits, and then all of a sudden, I feel like I can’t stop until it’s completed.
+It is interesting how I can get so into creating something, then let it sit for months, seeing it every day but not touching it until the next wave of inspiration hits, and then suddenly, I feel like I can’t stop until completed.

-With more people on bigger wheels skates and the mixing of disciplines, how has skating changed or adapted over the past four years?
-And do you feel about the change?
+With more people on bigger wheels skates and mixing disciplines, how has skating changed or adapted over the past four years?
+How do you feel about the change?